matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ### Sorting data

 - You can sort data using the `sort` command.
-- The sort command tends to sort "smallest first" (a-z, 0-9 etc)
+- The `sort` command tends to sort "smallest first" (a-z, 0-9 etc).
 - You can reverse this using the `-r` option.
 - To sort numerically give the `-n` option.
 - To only provide unique results, use the `-u` option.